 DSDT is a technical training center located in southwest Detroit.
 The facility's original name is Astute Artistry, LLC, which opened its doors in 2011 in Farmington Hills, Michigan.
 The school is a licensed post-Secondary school through the State of Michigan.
 Astute Artistry, LLC Specialized in Film Production and Creative Visual Effects.
-Additional curriculum was added throughout the years to enhance the traditional Film Production curriculum by adding more Digital Media, Digital Graphics and Technology.
+Additional curriculum was added throughout the vears to enhance the traditional Film Production curriculum by adding more Digital Media, Digital Graphics and Technology.
 In 2019 two additional programs were added in Information Technology.
 As a result, a name change to DSDT was imperative for remarketing and re-branding purposes.
 In 2021, another additional Information Technology Program was added.
-DSDT opened a new facility at 1759 W 20th Street in Detroit near the Ambassador Bridge in the former Detroit Police Departments 3rd precinct.
+DSDT opened a new facility at 1759 W 20th Street in Detroit.
 DSDT executives felt a calling to be in the city of Detroit to assist residents of Detroit and the surrounding suburbs more efficiently.
-In 2022, the Film Production program name changed to Digital Marketing Professional.
-DSDT also modified the new Digital Marketing Professional course content in an effort to make the program more relevant to industry trends and employer needs.
+In 2022, the Film Production program name changed to Digital Marketing Professional and modified course content in an effort to make the program more relevant to industry trends and employer needs.
+DSDT added an Allied Health Medical Assistant Program in 2023, which changed the overall programmatic scope of the institution.